The world’s consumption uses about 180 billion beverage cans every year.

 Performance: Cans are better for the refreshment on the go

 Beverage cans are prized for their portability and convenience.
-Durable, lightweight, they chill faster and are a perfect match for active lifestyles without the possibility of accidental breakage.
+Durable, and lightweight, they chill faster and are a perfect match for active lifestyles without the possibility of accidental breakage.
 Cans are also ideal for use in outdoor venues where glass bottles are prohibited, such as arenas, festivals, and sporting events, enabling consumers to enjoy their favorite beverages whenever and wherever they choose.

 Consumers surveyed preferred cans, according to the Can Manufacturers Institute, because they: